 2018 brought multiple, unprecedented natural disasters, including hurricanes, floods, and in the United States, the deadliest wildfire in California’s history.
 After the immediate emergency is over and the media attention wanes, communities must deal with the long process of recovering and rebuilding.
-Yet some of the greatest challenges that disaster victims face come not from the disaster itself but from long-term health problems stemming from the event.
+Yet, some of the greatest challenges that disaster victims face come not only from the disaster itself but also from the long-term health problems stemming from the event.
 In the immediate aftermath, physical injuries and infections must be treated and controlled.
-Longer-term needs include mental and psychological assistance and reinstatement of the infrastructure of the health services system.
+Long-term needs include mental and psychological assistance and reinstatement of the infrastructure of the health services system.
 While immediate casualty numbers are often cited following a natural disaster, it’s the insidious and long-lasting health effects that can hurt communities for years.

-Natural disasters can all cause immediate physical threats.
+Natural disasters can cause immediate physical threats.
 Collapsed buildings and flying debris can injure, and without proper sanitary care, even small wounds can become infected.
 Disasters can also, either directly or indirectly, release hazardous materials.
 Volcanic eruptions and fires release particulates in the air that make breathing difficult and exacerbate chronic lung conditions, for instance.
 Indirect releases of environmental contaminants can happen when industrial or agricultural sites are damaged or leak due to a disaster.
 These releases can be small, such as paints and other household toxins washed into floodwaters, or large, such as oil leaking from severed pipelines after an earthquake.

-In the days and weeks after Hurricane Harvey submerged much of metropolitan Houston, Texas in 2017, University of Delaware epidemiologist Jennifer Horney was there to better understand how such a disaster could impact health (right, photo credit: University of Delaware College of Health Sciences).
+In the days and weeks after Hurricane Harvey submerged much of metropolitan Houston, TX, in 2017, University of Delaware epidemiologist Jennifer Horney was there to better understand how such a disaster could impact health (right, photo credit: University of Delaware College of Health Sciences).
 One week before Harvey made landfall, Horney and her team received a grant from the National Institute of Environmental Health Science to study the environmental health impacts of disasters, including the chemicals to which people might be exposed because of the disaster and the associated health impacts.

 Horney found that people’s biggest concern was what was in the flood waters and the sediment left behind.